parope23/Team5/traffic_signs/README.md

 Use the `traffic_signs/main.py` file to obtain the traffic sign masks of a set of images.

-After run the script, result masks will be saved into a directory and performance metrics will be printed on the screen.
+After running the script, result masks will be saved into a directory and performance metrics will be printed on the screen.

 ## 1. Setup